aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-upgrades.md

 Cluster upgrades are performed in place using a rolling process (similar to Kubernetes Deployments).
 Upgrades can only happen one minor version at a time (e.g. `1.20` -> `1.21`).
-Control plane components will be upgraded before worker nodes.
+Control plane and worker nodes will be upgraded simultaneously.

 A new VM is created with the new version and then an old VM is removed.
 This happens one at a time until all the control plan components have been upgraded.